 The newer the car, the lower the miles equals less risk for the warranty provider.

 Are Extended Warranty Prices Negotiable?

-A little known fact most people are unaware of is warranty prices, just like automobiles, are negotiable.
-Most car dealerships will take a $800 warranty and mark it up to $2500 or more before offering it to the consumer.
+A little-known fact most people are unaware of is warranty prices, just like automobiles, are negotiable.
+Most car dealerships will take an $800 warranty and mark it up to $2500 or more before offering it to the consumer.

-They will then want you to “ROLL” the additional cost into your car loan and by doing this will end up costing you even more.
+They will then want you to “ROLL” the additional cost into your car loan, which will cost you even more.
 Going into a car dealership not armed with this knowledge will cost you financially.

 Do I Need an Extended Warranty?